-If the tenant has been given a Notice to leave by the property manager/owner, and they believe the property is liveable, they may lodge a Dispute resolution request (Form 16) with the RTA.
+If the tenant has been given a Notice to leave by the property manager/owner, and they believe the property is liveable, they may lodge a request for dispute resolution via RTA Web Services or by submitting a Dispute resolution request (Form 16) with the RTA.

 Fixing damage to a property after a natural disaster

 The property manager/owner and tenant should talk to each other as soon as possible to discuss the state of the property and work out what action needs to be taken.

 The property manager/owner is responsible for any maintenance and repairs needed to bring the property back to a liveable condition (including fences, windows, doors, roofs and gardens).
 These repairs need to comply with relevant health and safety laws.